nexaa-cloud/terraform-provider-nexaa/README.md

 - [Tilaa support](https://tilaa.com/support)

 _**Please note:** We take Terraform's security and our users' trust very seriously.
-If you believe you have found a security issue in the Terraform Nexaa Provider, please responsibly disclose it by contacting us at security@hashicorp.com or support@tilaa.com._
+If you believe you have found a security issue in the Terraform Nexaa Provider, please responsibly disclose it by contacting us at support@tilaa.com._